How to Ship PRD to MVP With AI Coding Assistants (2026 Playbook)

 Traditional PRDs are often too broad for model execution.
 Translate your PRD into a strict implementation contract:

 This contract should be copied into every build prompt so the assistant cannot drift into speculative refactors.
+For R2 and R3 work, name the founder owner who approves the contract before the first diff is generated.
+That single approval step prevents "almost right" builds from burning an entire shipping window.

 Step 2: Build in Risk-Classed Increments